Prenocephale | The “Sloping Head” Dinosaur

 Contemporary Dinosaurs

-In the vast expanse of prehistory, the Prenocephale, a creature of unique distinction, coexisted with a captivating array of contemporaries.
+In the vast expanse of prehistory, Prenocephale coexisted with a wide range of contemporaries.
 Among these were the Asian dinosaurs of Protoceratops, Velociraptor, Oviraptor, and Tarbosaurus, each contributing to the intricate dynamics of their shared environment.

-The Velociraptor and Oviraptor, on the other hand, introduce a thrilling element of danger and unpredictability.
+Velociraptor and Oviraptor, on the other hand, introduce an element of danger and unpredictability.
 These agile predators, swift and cunning, could have posed a significant threat.
-The Prenocephale, however, was not defenseless.
+Prenocephale, however, was not defenseless.
 Its solid skull could have been used as a battering ram, a strong deterrent against any potential predator.

 Sources